-The number of Egyptian pilgrims who died of natural causes during the hajj in Saudi Arabia reached 35 cases Thursday, state news agency MENA reported on Saturday quoting Egypt's deputy health minister Ali Hegazy.
+The death toll of Egyptian pilgrims who died of natural causes during the hajj in Saudi Arabia rose to 43 cases Saturday, state news agency MENA reported on Saturday quoting Egypt's deputy health minister Ali Hegazy.

 Over 80,000 Egyptian pilgrims are performing the hajj this year.

 The hajj and the lesser umrah pilgrimages bring millions of Muslims to Saudi Arabia from around the globe every year.